AI Governance

 The Continuous Feedback Loop

-- Input: Metrics and audit results from Execution (Tier 4).
+- • Input: Metrics and key structural elements from operations

-- Action: Used by the AI Council (Tier 3) to update controls and prioritize initiatives.
+- • Action: AI Council uses data to update controls and prioritize initiatives

-- Outcome: Ensures alignment with the Strategy (Tier 1) while maintaining safety.
+- • Outcome: Ensures alignment with strategy while maintaining safety

 Strategic Alignment

-This hierarchical approach transforms abstract ethical principles into everyday practices.
-By assigning clear ownership at every level, from executive sponsors to technical teams, organizations can avoid fragmented accountability and move faster without increasing unmanaged risk.
+By assigning clear ownership at every level—from executive sponsors to technical teams—organizations can avoid fragmented accountability and move faster without increasing unmanaged risk.